-In 2004 he completed his doctorate in education that explored the integration of Unani-Tibb as a solution to meet the challenges facing healthcare in the country.
-Professor Bhikha is passionate about health delivery to all South Africans.
-He has dedicated his life to health provision and philanthropy, and is actively involved in all aspects of the Institute.
+Prof Rashid Bhikha, founder and director of the Institute.
+Prof Bhikha began his career as a pharmacist in 1969.
+In 1997, he introduced Tibb to the South African region after researching different health therapies worldwide following a personal life trauma.
+He initiated the training of Unani-Tibb at the School of Natural Medicine at the University of the Western Cape in 2001.
+In 2004 he completed his doctorate in education exploring the integration of Unani-Tibb as a solution to meet the challenges facing healthcare in the country.
+Prof Bhikha is passionate about suitable and affordable medical delivery to all South Africans.
+He has dedicated his life to health provision and philanthropy and is actively involved in all aspects of the Institute.

-Mrs. Nasima Mohamed,a director of the Institute, is responsible for the financial and administrative responsibilities of the Institute.
+Mrs. Nasima Mohamed,a director of the Institute, is responsible for the financial and administrative activities of the organisation.
 She is one of the founding members of the Institute and has been a core member of the Tibb team for the past 20 years.

-Mrs. Nasira Bhikha-Vallee, also a director of the Institute, is responsible for Copywriting and Public Relations activities.
+Mrs. Nasira Bhikha-Vallee, also a director of the Institute, is responsible for Copywriting, Marketing and Public Relation activities.
 She is the third founding member of the Institute.

 Her background is in pharmacy and creative writing.